Jamaica at the FIFA World Cup: 1998 FIFA World Cup

 In 1996, the Jamaican Football Federation hired Brazilian René Simões to take charge of the team.
-After comfortably getting through the second round, they finish top of their group in the third round to qualify through to the hexagon where the top three qualified through to the finals.
+After comfortably getting through the second round, they finished top of their group in the third round to qualify through to the Hexagonal where the top three qualified through to the finals.
 A slow start in the finals saw the national team winless from the first four games of the final round.
 But 1–0 wins against El Salvador, Canada and Costa Rica gave the national team some hope with Deon Burton scoring the winning goal in two of those matches.
 After a 0–0 draw against Mexico, Jamaica secured their qualification with a 2–2 draw against El Salvador to make their first (and to date only) appearance at a World Cup with the following day being declared a national holiday.